iamalexbrady/iamalexbrady.github.io/docs/_articles/the_teacher.md

 Learn this course from the Holy Spirit/Higher Self and you are qualified to teach it.

-If you learn this course from an external teacher -- and believe the pinnacle of understanding of this course is held by an embodied identity, e.g. Kenneth Wapnick -- you will only gain a superficial level of understanding of this course.
+If you learn this course from an external teacher -- and believe the pinnacle of understanding of this course is held by an embodied identity, e.g. Wapnick, et al. -- you will only gain a superficial level of understanding of this course.

 Why?
 An expressed purpose of this course is to put you in awareness of God's Teacher.<sup>1</sup>